- Microsoft Teams is a versatile collaboration tool that seamlessly integrates a plethora of business tools

 - Select Microsoft Teams from the list and click Uninstall.

 - Download and install the latest version of Microsoft Teams.

 Reinstalling Microsoft Team can resolve many issues that can occur due to corrupted files and bugs.
 Install the new version of Microsoft Teams and check for any improvements.

 You can’t open Control Panel?
 Take a look at this step-by-step guide to find a solution.

 Microsoft Teams not recognizing the microphone can occur due to several reasons.
 By following the steps in this article, you can resolve the problem with your desktop client in no time.
 Let us know which step helped you fix the issue in the comments.

 Also, leave there any other questions or suggestions that you may have and we’ll surely check them out.

-To mute your microphone while using Microsoft Teams, you need to navigate to the meeting control bar.
-Check out our thorough guide.
+To mute the microphone in MS Teams, you need to navigate to the meeting control bar.
+For more details check out our thorough guide.